Sensational Kids Hippotherapy

 - a ‘side walker’ who does not need any past experience working with horses, although it is preferable

 All volunteers will take part in a two-hour training program prior to being involved in any sessions.
-Sessions will be lead by our hippotherapy trained Occupational Therapist, Laura Kelly and she will support volunteers throughout.
+Sessions will be lead by our hippotherapy trained Occupational Therapist, Natalia Campbell and she will support volunteers throughout.

 Volunteers will be Garda Vetted.